CSP02/The-Bot/README.md

-serverinfo | Displays the information about the server | @everyone userinfo | Displays the information of mentioned user if not mentioned Displays the info about you | @everyone ping | Displays the current speed or latency of the bot | @everyone kick | Kicks the mentioned member | @mods, @admin ban | Banes the mentioned member | @mods, @admin mute | Mutes the mentioned member | @mod, @admin
+serverinfo | Displays the information about the server | @everyone userinfo | Displays the information of mentioned user if not mentioned Displays the info about you | @everyone ping | Displays the current speed or latency of the bot | @everyone github | Sends a link of thus Bot's repository | @everyone kick | Kicks the mentioned member | @mods, @admin ban | Banes the mentioned member | @mods, @admin mute | Mutes the mentioned member | @mod, @admin